Pakistani porters: the unsung masters of the mountains

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SHIMSHAL: He is the only man ever to have scaled K2 three times, but Fazal Ali´s achievements have gone largely unrecognised, like those of many of his fellow porters who risk life and limb on Pakistan´s highest peaks.
+SHIMSHAL, Pakistan: He is the only man ever to have scaled K2 three times, but Fazal Ali's achievements have gone largely unrecognised, like those of many of his fellow porters who risk life and limb on Pakistan's highest peaks.

 As one of the few elite porters in the country specialising in high-altitude expeditions, the 40-year-old has spent nearly two decades on Pakistan´s deadliest slopes -- plotting routes, lugging kit and cooking for paying clients.